carfirst125/portfolio/next_purchasing_forecast/README.md

 The Exploratory Data Analysis (EDA) is the crucial steps that let you understand the data, therefore having relevant solution including choosing machine learning algorithm and features.

-This begin with finding ourliers and get rid of unreal accounts.
+This begins with finding ourliers and get rid of unreal accounts.
+For example, common accounts record data of multicustomer instead of a particular customer should be eliminated.
+Accounts that has the actual high frequency abnormally also need to be ignored.
+In short, the accounts, which are not real as the transaction of a customer, should be abandoned to prevent the bias.

 ![alt text](https://github.com/carfirst125/portfolio/blob/main/next_purchasing_forecast/images/EDA.png?raw=true)